-- 6.7 Partner with T'Sou-ke First Nation members, local artists, and youth to explore opportunities for celebrating arts and culture in Sooke's parks. - 6.8 Plan for sports fields and ball diamonds in the SEAPARC area and at the new outlying community parks. - 6.9 Support community groups in establishing more allotment gardens in parks or on District or CRD land in the ALR. - 6.10 Work with partners to identify washrooms that could be accessible to park and trail users, and identify locations for washrooms to fill gaps, e.g., school district, businesses.
+- 6.7 Partner with T'Sou-ke First Nation members, local artists, and youth to explore opportunities for celebrating arts and culture in Sooke's parks. - 6.8 Plan for sports fields and ball diamonds in the SEAPARC area and at the new outlying community parks. - 6.9 Support community groups and the agriculture industry in increasing food security. - Support groups in establishing more allotment gardens in parks or on District or CRD land in the ALR - Work with others to find a permanent home for the Sooke Country Market - 6.10 Work with partners to identify washrooms that could be accessible to park and trail users, and identify locations for washrooms to fill gaps, e.g., school district, businesses.